-As soon as a person died, relatives or friends would buy a number of items for the funeral ceremony and these typically included a half barrel of porter, a gallon of whiskey, snuff, tobacco, and of course clay pipes.
-Before the arrival of mourners, clay pipes or “Dúidíns” as they were called, were laid out in the room of the deceased normally on a table next to the body.
-It was customary that each male mourner would take one puff in order to keep the evil spirits away.
-This clay pipe was considered one of the most important parts of any wake and was considered improper to be without them.
+As soon as a person died, relatives or friends would buy several items for the funeral ceremony and these typically included a half barrel of porter, a gallon of whiskey, snuff, tobacco, and of course clay pipes.
+Before the arrival of mourners, clay pipes, or “Dúidíns” as they were called, were laid out in the room of the deceased normally on a table next to the body.
+It was customary that each male mourner would take one puff to keep the evil spirits away.
+This clay pipe was considered one of the most important parts of any wake and was considered improper to be without it.
 Traditionally, the shank of the clay pipe was dipped into some Guinness or whiskey, a process that scaled the mouthpiece and imparted a good flavour to the clay for the smoker.

 Each use of the pipes being accompanied by the mantra Seacht lán reilic Padh-ruig agus tomba Ghriosd go bheannachtaibh le h-anam na marbh (‘Seven days in the grave, ’till you rise to the blessed souls of the dead’) as a prayer for the dead.